shsagir/play-area-sync/docs/install-laravel-5-uni.md

 * [{{app-name}}.frb.io](https://{{app-name}}.frb.io)

-## Advanced setup and migration
+## Setup and migration

 **Don't stop with a plain vanilla installation.
 Make it yours!** Check out the following topics if you have an existing Laravel installation or if you would like to setup Laravel so that you can run in a local development environment as well as in your fortrabbit App:

-### Setup Git
+### Setup Git for an existing application

-If you used the above Quick start guide, Git is already setup and you can safely skip this topic.
-If you haven't, follow steps 3 to 6 from above, to initialize a local Git repo and add your fortrabbit remote or have a look at our general [getting started with Git guide](/git).
+If you used the above Quick start guide, you have a plain vanilla installation, Git is already setup and you can safely skip this topic.
+If you haven't and you have a local Laravel already running, follow steps 3 to 6 from above, to initialize a local Git repo and add your fortrabbit remote or have a look at our general [getting started with Git guide](/git).

 ### MySQL configuration